Codecademy/docs/content/general/concepts/what-is-subroutine/what-is-subroutine.md

 ## Syntax

-Every programming languages has their own syntax of defining and calling subroutine or function.
-Let's take a look at pseudo codes for subroutines.
+Every programming language has its own syntax for defining and calling a subroutine or function.
+Often, the  basic format of a subroutine will follow the model below:

 Pseudo code for declaraing subroutine: